AishwaryaMakwana/QRealTime/README.md

 <ul>
 <li> Create new survey form directly from GIS layers in QGIS </li>
 <li> Synchronise data from ODK Aggregate, KoboToobox, and ODK Central servers</li>
+<a> Addition of other data centers through which information can be taken out </a>
 <li> Import data from  server </li>
 </ul>